Ilyas2695/DeepMind_Project/README.md

 ```bash
 python predict_cost.py
 ```
-This script loads the trained model and predicts the cost for a specified MLIR file.
+This part loads the trained model and predicts the cost for a specified MLIR file.

-## Results
-The training and validation loss graph provides insights into the model's performance over epochs: